Feniton, New Farm: History

 The practice of Hall & Dods produced a wide range of accomplished buildings and was credited with achieving an "architectural revolution" in Brisbane.
 Dods was responsible for most of the design within the firm, integrating contemporary British design philosophies with the traditions of Queensland housing and the requirements of a subtropical climate.
-In 1913, Dods moved to Sydney to join the firm Spain Cosh & Dods, maintaining his Brisbane association with FR Hall for several years.
+In 1913, Dods moved to Sydney to join the firm Spain and Cosh, which became Spain Cosh & Dods, maintaining his Brisbane association with FR Hall for several years.
 He died in Sydney in 1920.
 Dods was one of the few Australian architects to have his work published in the United Kingdom, and has been acknowledged as "one of the most significant early 20th century Australian architects" and as a rare practitioner of the Arts and Crafts style in Queensland.

 Arts and Crafts was an international design movement flourishing between 1860 and 1910, its influence continuing into the 1930s.
 The style championed traditional craftsmanship using simple forms and often applied medieval, romantic or folk styles of decoration.
 Arts and Crafts architecture is characterised by solidity and heaviness through well-proportioned solid forms, wide porches and prominent steep roofs.
 The texture of ordinary materials is expressed in the detailing and building composition is asymmetrical.

 The most noticeable characteristic of Dods' Queensland houses was a general feeling of solidity and substance.
 This was established through a generous roof continuous over the verandah; enclosed or screened understorey to give the house a visually solid base; oversized individual elements; and dark coloured materials to give the house a weighty gravity.
 Chimney elements were generally tall and flat, topped with a plain rectangular shaft.
 Dods pioneered in Queensland the use of linseed oil as a wood preserver and exterior finish and coloured it with various pigments.
 Red and deep brown were the most common colours and this finish on the exterior walls was offset with white or cream enamel paint on the trim.

 The composition of facades and circulation routes is a more nuanced element of Dods' houses.
 Facades often only implied symmetry.
 Entries were often off-centre or perpendicular, emphasised by wide and expressive entry stairs.
 Projecting bay windows and corner fireplaces were recurrent elements, and these features are present in Feniton.

 The health and comfort of the occupants were major considerations in Dods' designs.
 Living spaces were well-oriented and internal layouts permitted cross ventilation.
 Other ventilation devices included wide window and door openings, ventilated gables and ridges, and ventilation fleches.
 Door fanlights were often solid hinged panels, where not on an external wall.
 The houses were often provided with generous, considered service spaces including back halls and wash houses.
 Dods' houses are also notable for their informal spaces, including verandah "piazzas", a generous verandah area suitable for informal occupation and usually given a northeast aspect.
 Dods' piazzas were a principal external space, designed for the Queensland climate.